blockchain-certificates-web/blockchain-certificates-web.github.io/guide/batch-issuing.md

 ### Hashing a certificate

-The `document` field of a Blockchain Certificate contains the certificate that the issuer created.
+The Blockchain Certificate JSON contents without the `signature` node is the certificate that the issuer created.
 This is the value needed to hash for comparison against the receipt.
-Because there are no guarantees about ordering or formatting of JSON, first normalize the `document` value of the certificate against the JSON LD schema.
+Because there are no guarantees about ordering or formatting of JSON, first canonicalize the certificate (without the `signature`) against the JSON LD schema.
 This allows us to obtain a deterministic hash across platforms.

 The detailed steps are described in the [verification process](verification-process.html).